munners17/python-flask-app/README.md

 </html>
 ```

-### TASK:
+### TASK: List Customers and Destinations with Button Click
 1. Update index.py to render the new index.html at the root/home location: http://127.0.0.1:5000/ .
 You should receive an error message declaring an unallowalbe method.
-To proceed:
+To proceed, complete the next step:
 1. The POST method must be declared as an allowable request for the "destinatons/" and "customers/" routes.
-Edit existing routes in index.py that the POST in index.html is linked with:
+Edit existing route parameters in **index.py** that the POST in **index.html** is linked with:

 ```
-@app.route("/destinations", methods=["POST"])
+@app.route("/destinations", methods=["POST", "GET"])

-@app.route("/customers", methods=["POST"])
+@app.route("/customers", methods=["POST", "GET"])
 ```

-Click the buttons on http://127.0.0.1:5000/ to confirm they produce the correct list of data
+Click the buttons on http://127.0.0.1:5000/ to confirm they produce the correct lists of data

 Now try a text box to search the database.
 We will enter the Accomodation Type to return destinations that match that type (Expensive, Moderate, Cheap)

-First add a text box form element that posts to the destinations/ URL.
+First add a text box form element that posts to the `/destinations` URL.

 **index.html**:
 Add this form element after the last '</form>' tag